 The SBA agency Certificate of Competency (COC) rules allow small business firms to challenge, generally in a bid protest, the agency’s source selection decision that is not technically responsible to perform the contract.

-Basics of SBA Agency Certificate of Competency Determinations 13 CFR 125.5 & FAR 19.6
+Basics for Government Certificate of Competency Decisions 13 CFR 125.5 & FAR 19.6

-When agencies conduct technical evaluations, they must first mak sure that the bidder is responsive to the solicitation requirements.
-Certificate of Competency decisions are not intended to give the SBA sole authority to make proposal responsiveness decisions or to make source selection board decisions.
+When agencies conduct technical evaluations of proposals, they must first make sure that the your bid is responsive to the solicitation requirements.
+COC decisions under FAR 13 CFR 125.5 and FAR 19.6 are not intended to give the SBA sole authority to make proposal responsiveness decisions or to make source selection board decisions.
 Many agencies mistakenly avoid this step.
 Then lump responsiveness decisions into responsibility determinations.
+See the Manus case.

-The Process: Under SBA agency procurement regulations, if government contracting agencies refer the decision to the SBA for a COC certificate, the CO must hold the award for 15 working days (the time can be extended if agreed to by the CO and the SBA).
+Under SBA agency procurement regulations, if government contracting agencies refer the decision to the SBA for a Certificate of Competency COC, the CO must hold the award for 15 working days (the time can be extended if agreed to by the CO and the SBA).
 See 13 CFR 125.5 (c)(2) (2014).

-- If the SBA does not issue the Certificate of Competency within the 15-day period, then the CO must make the award to the bidder that is next in line.
+- If the SBA does not issue a decision within the 15-day period, then the CO must make the award to the bidder that is next in line.
 FAR 19.602-4(c).

 - The Contracting Officer ha sole discretion to grant the SBA an extension of the 15-day requirement.
 See Eagle Sec., Inc., B-242397, Apr.
 29, 1991, 91-1 CPD ¶ 415 at 4.